MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: MultiHal

 \subsection{KG Path Quality Evaluation: LLM as Judge}

-As a method for filtering out noisy KG paths and identifying high-quality paths, we employ a two-step LLM-as-a-judge methodology \cite{li2025generationjudgmentopportunitieschallenges, yu2024rankrag}: firstly, for questions with more than 10 candidate paths the top-10 paths selection is done to limit the total count; secondly, scoring each path individually to identify low and high quality paths.
-For both selection and scoring we use \textbf{GPT-4o Mini} from OpenRouter API\footnote{https://openrouter.ai/openai/gpt-4o-mini} with sampling temperature \textbf{0.1}.
+As a method for filtering out noisy KG paths and identifying high-quality paths, we employ a two-step LLM-as-a-judge methodology \citep{li2025generationjudgmentopportunitieschallenges, yu2024rankrag}: firstly, for questions with more than 10 candidate paths the top-10 paths selection is done to limit the total count; secondly, scoring each path individually to identify low and high quality paths.
+For both selection and scoring we use \textbf{GPT-4o Mini} similarly to \citet{laskar-etal-2025-improving, arif-etal-2025-fellowship}.
+We further motivate the choice of GPT-4o-Mini in Section \ref{sect:prelim_baseline}.
+For inference we use OpenRouter API\footnote{https://openrouter.ai/openai/gpt-4o-mini} with sampling temperature \textbf{0.1}.
 The goal of the \textit{selection} is to decrease the overall number of KG paths, resulting in a decrease from \textbf{140k} to \textbf{25.9k} paths.

-\textbf{Selection Step.}We construct a prompt for selecting the 10 most relevant paths with respect to the question-answer, and available optional answer pairs.
+\textbf{Selection Step.} We construct a prompt for selecting the 10 most relevant paths with respect to the question-answer, and available optional answer pairs.
 Selection is intended to be done without any particular ordering, see Listing \ref{prompt:path_selection} in Appendix \ref{appx:llm_judge_prompts}.
-The set of paths for each question is processed in two passes, and in both scenarios, the order of the paths is shuffled to avoid any ordering biases~\cite{li2025generationjudgmentopportunitieschallenges}.
+The set of paths for each question is processed in two passes, and in both scenarios, the order of the paths is shuffled to avoid any ordering biases~\citep{li2025generationjudgmentopportunitieschallenges}.
 From the two passes, we consider only the overlapping paths from the two candidate sets as the final collection of paths.
 During the selection phase, LLM-generated outputs are validated by checking for exact matches against the set of paths corresponding to the question.
-Any generated paths that do not match exactly are discarded to mitigate the risk of syntactic errors or hallucinations introduced by the LLM-as-a-judge.
+Any generated paths that do not have an exact match are discarded to mitigate the risk of syntactic errors or hallucinations introduced by the LLM-as-a-judge as a method of quality control.
 This process is repeated up to three times or until a total of 10 valid paths are obtained.
 If, after three attempts, fewer than 10 valid paths are selected, the remaining slots are filled by randomly sampling from the original KG path pool for the corresponding question.
-For questions that already contain 10 or fewer paths, the selection procedure is bypassed entirely.
+The selection step is bypassed for questions that have 10 or fewer candidate paths.